Off Grid Living: Costs, Considerations and Preparation

 The more you know, the more self-reliant you will be.

-You can gain a lot of knowledge for free but also set a budget for learning – such as for buying books, taking courses, going on trips to visit off-grid properties, and maybe even an apprenticeship.
+You can gain a lot of knowledge for free but also set a budget for learning – such as buying books, taking courses, going on trips to visit off-grid properties, and maybe even an apprenticeship.
 These investments will pay off by reducing the number of costly mistakes you make when starting.

 13. Supplies and Tools